qichao-arlo-wang/RISC-V32I_CPU/personal_statements/arlo_wang.md

 - In **data_cache branch**, I implemented the L1 data cache, with supporting evidence available [data_cache branch commits history](https://github.com/arlo-wang/Group-9-RISC-V/commits/data_cache/), including the implementation of the L1 cache logic and LRU mechanism.

-- In **data-cache-multilevel branch**, I further completed and optimized the L1, L2, and L3 data caches, and developed the new data_mem_sys.sv modulem.
+- In **data-cache-multilevel branch**, I further completed and optimized the L1, L2, and L3 data caches, and developed the new data_mem_sys.sv module.
 Working evidence, such as cache hierarchy optimizations and parameterization for flexibility, is available in the [data-cache-multilevel branch commit history](https://github.com/arlo-wang/Group-9-RISC-V/commits/data-cache-multilevel/)

 ------

 ### Instruction caches

 The overall structure is quite similar to the previously implemented data_cache with **L1, L2, L3 instruction caches**, thanks to the design of the data_cache, which provided a solid foundation for the instruction cache implementation.
-It is also relatively simpler, primarily due to two factors: the reduced number of write operations and the absence of the need to handle the lower two bits, as the lower two bits of risc-v instructions are always 00.
+It is also relatively simpler, primarily due to two factors: the reduced number of write operations and the absence of the need to handle the lower two bits, as the lower two bits of RISC-V instructions are always 00.
 Specifically, the instruction caches were designed with the following configurations:

 - L1 instruction cache: 4-way set-associative, 4KB size
 - L2 instruction cache: 4-way set-associative, 4KB size